MianSaadTahir/Price-My-Ride/README.md

    `pip install -r requirements.txt`
 5. Run `python app.py` inside project directory terminal
 6. Open the local address shown in the terminal `(e.g., http://127.0.0.1:5000)` in your browser to go live.

-## Documentation
-For a detailed overview of the project, refer to the [Documentation](./proposal) in the repository.

-## Technologies Used
-- Python
-- Flask
-- TensorFlow & Keras
-- Scikit-learn
-- Pandas
-- NumPy
-- Matplotlib

 ## Research Paper
 This project is accompanied by a complete IEEE-style research paper, which includes: